- Follow up questions are key

 And we’re not asking those questions.
 And now I think it’s even more important.
 So on a zoom meeting, if you are a leader and you’re leading a team meeting, I would invite you to take a minute and go, okay folks, we’re going to just, you know, do a round Robin of how are you really doing?
 And you know, in a sentence or more, tell us something that has gone well for your day.
 Tell us something that has gone, you know, difficult in your day or challenging in your day.
 And a lot of people are really afraid of this whole feelings thing.
 You’re not asking people to dump their box and tell you everything about their day.
 But as a leader, you could say, let’s go back to maybe Jen and Mary being in a room in a zoom room.
 Hey Jen, how’s it going over there in Virginia?

 And you know, and she goes, it’s good, or it’s busy, or my day was fine.
 Well, what was good about your day?
-You know how are you handling, you know, the, the technology isn’t working well for you.
+You know how are you handling, you know, the technology, is it working well for you?
 Somebody the other day said, Oh, my technology’s a mess.
 And my, my first response was mine too.
 And I moved right on in with the conversation about the work stuff that was going on.
 I didn’t pause and go, gosh, that must be frustrating.
 Or, you know, what are you doing to fix your technology?
 Or how are you navigating that in your family?
-You know, with everybody online, anything you can do to ask the followup question to bring the relationship down, one more level will help you connect with your people.
-It will also, in this time where we’re all socially distancing, you know, I’m physically distancing and socially connecting on an Insta, Instagram, Facebook, Facebook live like this, or in a zoom room.
+You know, with everybody online, anything you can do to ask the follow-up question to bring the relationship down, one more level will help you connect with your people.
+It will also, in this time where we’re all socially distancing, you know, I’m physically distancing and socially connecting on Insta, Instagram, Facebook, Facebook live like this, or in a zoom room.